 In 1990, the ever-enterprising Shatner decided to try his hand at writing.
 His first novel, the sci-fi adventure Tek War, proved so popular that eight sequels, and a syndicated TV series, followed.
 He has also written 10 other books, including two best-selling volumes of Trek reminiscences.

-Recent years have been bittersweet for Shatner.
-Last summer, the announcement of his first Emmy nomination - for his brilliantly funny turn as The Big Giant Head on Third Rock From The Sun - coincided with the tragic, accidental death of his third wife, Nerine.
-Still, as his 70th birthday nears, Shatner remains optimistic about the future.
-Recently, when asked about his seemingly boundless creative energy, he explained simply, "I was built for the long run, not the short dash."
+Shatner remains optimistic about the future.
+When asked about his seemingly boundless creative energy, he explained simply, "I was built for the long run, not the short dash."
 In other words, he fully intends to live long and prosper.